Bill Dolan Interview Part 1

 CA: Yes.

 BD: Well, as you know, Five Style turned into Mike Hueneke, Ned Folkerth, LeRoy [Bach], and myself—obviously, bands make transitions and stuff.
-But we made that record, the one that you’re such a fan of [the Ghetto Love sessions] and I met Ryan [Rapsys].
+But we made that record, the one that you’re such a fan of [the Ghetto Love sessions], and I met Ryan [Rapsys].
 I was wrapping up that Five Style record and rehearsing with Ryan, getting to know him.
 And I was getting really excited about the Heroic Doses songs.
 I was in pretty frequent communication with [Sub Pop’s Jonathan] Poneman, telling him what I was up to.
 He was like, if you’re excited about it, I’m excited about it.
 He was giving me encouragement.

 CA: So for the first two records and the singles, you were an instrumental band.
 How did Hueneke—he was a super cool cat, by the way—how did he wind up in the picture?

 BD: Actually, when I first started jamming with Johnny, Mike was living in New Orleans.
 LeRoy started playing with us—it was like the first couple of practices, and we were throwing the Meters vibe in there.
 LeRoy and I talked about getting Hueneke to sing.
 So that was way back then.
-A little time passed and he was still in New Orleans.
+A little time passed, and he was still in New Orleans.
 We had talked a little about him coming up to Chicago.
 Anyway, Johnny said, ‘Why don’t we just go instrumental?’ and I said, ‘Sure, whatever,’ I mean, I just wanted to play with Johnny.
 So that’s how we came to the conclusion that we were going to be instrumental.
 It was Johnny’s suggestion, I mean, he was already in Tortoise doing instrumentals, so he was like, let’s just do more of that.
 That was fine with me.
 Whatever.

-Ghetto LoveCA: Cool.
+CA: Cool.
 So, what happened when you gave the Ghetto Love demos to Sup Pop?
-From what you told me at the Rainbow Club was that they did not like them, at all.
+From what you told me at the Rainbow Club, they did not like them at all.

 BD: I don’t think it was something they wanted to invest more money in.
 [Laughs]

-CA: Do you think it had anything to do with the fact that it was done at Dale Meiners place.
+CA: Do you think it had anything to do with the fact that it was done at Dale Meiners’ place.
 I know there was some weirdness going on that I wasn’t in touch with.

 BD: Um, I have no idea…I guess I don’t—